AHNA's 36th Annual Conference

 Don’t miss this opportunity to learn from each other and meet many new friends along the way.

-2. Examine the philosophy and wisdom traditions that are the foundations of holistic nursing.
+2. Explore ancient teachings and wisdom traditions that support the concept of interconnectedness.

 Deb Shields RN, PhD, CCRN, QTTT, AHN-BC